05 Nov The Candle

 He had been walking into the kitchen, but turned back to the candle at the sound.
 Nothing.
 No movement.
 Just the star-shaped pupil staring from its wax prison.
 The unreality of the situation washed over him then.
 He didn’t know what to do.
 Nothing really prepared a person for something like this.
 What were you supposed to do when you found a living creature in your girlfriend’s candle?

 He walked to the kitchen to get supper started.

-Stephen saw the orange colour of the tongue dart out of the creatures mouth and snatch the fly out of the air with horrifying accuracy.
+Stephen saw the orange color of the tongue dart out of the creature’s mouth and snatch the fly out of the air with horrifying accuracy.
 He stared dumbfounded.
-He hadn’t even seen the thing had a mouth yet and was disgusted to find that it was segmented: it’s muzzle seemed to split apart in two sections.
+He hadn’t even seen the thing had a mouth yet and was disgusted to find that it was segmented: its muzzle seemed to split apart into two sections.
 The tongue was a bright neon orange.